h2oai/datatable/c/jay/README.md

   stats:     Stats;
 }
 ```

 * `type` describes the column's "stype".
 It is an enum with values `Bool8`,
   `Int8`, `Int16`, `Int32`, `Int64`, `Float32`, `Float64`, `Str32`, `Str64`.
-* `data` field contains the `Buffer` structure, which describes the location
+* `data` contains the `Buffer` structure, which describes the location
   of this column's main data array within the "data section".
 The interpretation
   of a column's data depends on its `type`.
 See the next section for more
   details.
 * `strdata` is used only for columns with `type=Str32` or `type=Str64`.
 It
   describes the location within the data section of this column's character
   data array.
 * `name` is the column's name.
-The name must be non-empty, and cannot contain
+The name must be non-empty and cannot contain
   characters from the ASCII C0 control set (`0x00` - `0x1F`).
 In addition,
   names of all columns in the Frame must be unique.
-* `nullcount` &mdash; number of NA values in this column.
+* `nullcount` is the number of NA values in this column.
 * `stats` is an optional field containing additional per-column stats, such as
   min and max.
 The actual type of this field depends on the column's `type`.